 This, ultimately, allows you to sample better interest rates on your savings.
 In a day and age where many people are struggling to save at all, any income boosts are seen as wins.
 What’s more, many people may prefer to head to building societies as they are more in tune with loans, mortgages and ISAs.

 A building society is a genuinely viable choice for anyone interested in protecting their money.
 However, thinking of a society being more ‘secure’ than a bank is a myth.
 These days, most institutions offer the same products and the same support.
 The major difference between banks and building societies lies in how they are structured.

-When You Should Use a Bank Instead of a Building Society
+When You Should Use a Bank

 That being said, there are a few reasons why a bank account may be more preferable to some customers.
 Building societies are largely limited on a regional scale.
 This gives them the sense of community that they are known for.
 As such, many modern savers may see this as something of a restriction.